cappymayor/kafka-on-kubernetes/README.md

 Verify the write in your s3 bucket.

-## Brokers and Connect objects resource Utilization
+## Brokers and Connect objects resource Utilization on K9S
 <img width="768" height="465" alt="Screenshot 2026-06-29 at 10 49 43" src="https://github.com/user-attachments/assets/88097311-5a7e-4707-b617-a35ae701538b" />